Skip to main content

 USB

 All DUELink modules include USB support.
-A few boards have a built-in USB connector, but others needs an adapter like USB Hook.
+A few boards have a built-in USB connector, but others need an adapter like USB Hook or USB Stick.

 USB Connection